zahidhasanpapon/chrome-extension/README.md

 # Productivity Hub - Chrome Extension

-A modern Chrome extension that transforms your new tab page into a productivity hub with todo management and website blocking capabilities.
+A modern Chrome extension that transforms your new tab page into a productivity hub with todo management, website blocking, weather information, prayer times, and powerful bookmark grouping capabilities.

 ## 🚀 Features